-Phone Hours
+Office Hours

-An operator is available to take your call during the phone hours of 7:30am-3:30pm.
-If you call during non-office hours, please follow the recorded directions and leave a message.
-We will return your call in a timely manner.
-Please respect our staff by honoring these hours.
-Additionally, please check our website, www.brightstarschools.org for general information.
+Office hours refer to the hours an operator is available to take your call.
+If you call during non-office hours, please follow the recorded directions and leave a message, and we will return your call in a timely manner.
+Additionally, please check our website (www.brightstarschools.org) for general information.
+Office hours are 7:30 am - 4:00 pm.
+Families are also encouraged to download the Parent Square app where they will receive all school announcements and can communicate with all school personnel.

-Arrival & Dismissal
+Arrival and Dismissal